Azure-Samples/functions-apim-managed-identity/README.md

 urlFragment: functions-apim-managed-identity
 ---

-# Authenticating from Functions to APIM with a Managed Identity
+# Authenticating Azure Functions and Azure API Management with Managed Identity

-This is example code showing how to authenticate from an Azure function to Azure API Management (APIM) using a managed identity.
+This is example code showing how to authenticate from Azure Functions to Azure API Management (APIM) and from Azure API Management to Azure Functions using a managed identity.

 ## Content